-Press the cones on the shaft until they seat squarely against the shaft shoulders.
+Press the cones onto the shaft until they seat squarely against the shaft shoulders.

-Press the bearing closure (24) and inboard bearing cup (22) into the intermediate until they seat squarely against the intermediate shoulder.
+Press the bearing closure (24) into the intermediate until it seats squarely against the intermediate shoulder.
+Press the inboard bearing cup (22) into the intermediate until it seats squarely against the bearing closure.